 House Music Guide: History, Subgenres, Clubs, and Artists

-Find out everything you need to know about the timeless genre that rose from the ashes of disco.
+Always asking 'What is House Music'?
+Find out everything you need to know about the timeless genre.

 House music is one of the oldest forms of modern dance music that has made multi-generational impacts.
 It still is one of the cornerstones of dance music to this day and has an immortal presence and influence in all of music.
 Perhaps you’re a veteran house head who wants to have a little flashback into time and rediscover why you fell in love with it.
 Or maybe you’re new to house music and want to take a deep dive into this iconic genre with a rich history.
 Either way, SIX AM has got you covered with this house music guide.

 House music is one of the original forms of modern dance music that has a 4/4 beat.
 Considered to be the descendant of disco music, house music has incorporated a variety of different traditional dance music such as funk, soul, afro-latin beats and much more.
 Today house music still maintains its original style and characteristics but has also evolved into a variety of sub genres that have incorporated different energies, instruments, and styles.